 You should be aware that the characterization of the securities as described above is not certain, nor is it binding on the IRS or the courts.
 Thus, it is possible that the IRS would seek to characterize your securities in a manner that results in tax consequences to you that are different from those described below.
 For example, the IRS might assert that securities with a term of more than one year constitute debt instruments that are "contingent payment debt instruments" that are subject to special tax rules under the applicable Treasury regulations governing the recognition of income over the term of your securities.
 If the securities were to be treated as contingent payment debt instruments, you would be required to include in income on an economic accrual basis over the term of the securities an amount of interest that is based upon the yield at which we would issue a non-contingent fixed-rate debt instrument with other terms and conditions similar to your securities (the comparable yield).
-The characterization of securities as contingent payment debt instruments under these rules is likely to be adverse.
-However, if the securities had a term of one year or less, the rules for short-term debt obligations would apply rather than the rules for contingent payment debt instruments.
+The characterization of the securities as contingent payment debt instruments under these rules is likely to be adverse.
+However, if the securities had a term of one year or less, the rules for sont-term debt obligations would apply rather than the rules for contingent payment debt instruments.
 Under Treasury regulations, a short-term debt obligation is treated as issued at a discount equal to the difference between all payments on the obligation and the obligation's issue price.
-A cash method U.S. Holder that does not elect to accrue the discount in income currently should include the payments attributable to interest on the security as income upon receipt.
+A cash method U.S. Holder that does not elect to accrue the discount in income currently should include the payments attributable to interest on the securities as income upon receipt.
 Under these rules, any contingent payment would be taxable upon receipt by a cash basis taxpayer as ordinary interest income.
-You should consult your tax advisor regarding the possible tax consequences of characterization of the securities as contingent payment debt instruments or short-term debt obligations.
+You should consult your tax advisor regarding the possible tax consequences of characterization of the securities as debt instruments.
 It is also possible that the IRS would seek to characterize your securities as options, and thus as Code section 1256 contracts in the event that they are listed on a securities exchange.
-In such case, the securities would be marked-to-market at the end of the year and 40% of any gain or loss would be treated as short-term capital gain or loss, and the remaining 60% of any gain or loss would be treated as long-term capital gain or loss.
-We are not responsible for any adverse consequences that you may experience as a result of any alternative characterization of the securities for U.S. federal income tax or other tax purposes.
+In such case, the securities would be marked-to-market at the end of the year and 40% of any gain or loss wo